WELCOME TO THE BEAUTIFUL WORLD OF CONQUISTA!

 For a limited period only, every new subscriber will be entitled to two free print back issues of Conquista.

-Take out a subscription from our website by clicking here, then reply to this email and let us know which two issues you would like to receive.
-Choose two from issue 1, issue 10, issue 11, issue 12 and issue 13 (your subscription will start with issue 14, which will be sent to you at the same time).
+Take out a subscription from our website by clicking here, then we'll email you to ask which two issues you would like to receive.
+Choose two from issue 1, issue 10, issue 11, issue 12, issue 13 and issue 14 (your subscription will start with issue 15, which will be sent to you at the same time).